What is this major?

 Academic advisers are available to answer questions for prospective students and current UW students.
 Advisers are available during drop-in (no appt required) and scheduled appointments.
 For location, hours, and scheduling, please visit this webpage.

 What courses can be used as electives?

-The Early Childhood and Family Studies major works with the assistance of the Carlson Leadership and Public Service Center to help students in locating field work placements, contacting the location, and creating a schedule.
-Service learning placements will be assigned by the third week of each quarter.
-Students will be expected to be at their field work placements 3-5 hours per week.
+The Early Childhood and Family Studies major works with the assistance of the Carlson Leadership and Public Service Center to help students in locating fieldwork placements, contacting the location, and creating a schedule.
+Service learning placements will be finalized in the second week of each quarter.
+Students will be expected to be at their fieldwork placements 3-5 hours per week.

 What jobs are available for people who graduate with this major?

 A bachelor's degree with a major in ECFS prepares students for positions in social service agencies/mental health, early learning programs, child care centers, parent and family support programs and research.

 Will I be able to get into graduate school with this major?